ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_inventory.rst

 inventory cache
 ^^^^^^^^^^^^^^^

-.. note:: Setting and loading the cache encodes/decodes the cached data to/from an internal format.
-Inventory plugins can mitigate conversion overhead by loading and setting the cache once, and using a native, in-memory object for mutations.

 To cache the inventory, extend the inventory plugin documentation with the inventory_cache documentation fragment and use the Cacheable base class.

 .. code-block:: yaml